Koala Collectables

-Koalas.
-They’re adorable, they’re furry and they’re totally unique, so it’s little wonder that Koala collectables are at the tippy-top of the list of Australian souvenirs.
-Since way back when, people have been commemorating our not-actually-a-bear in paintings and sculpture as well as everyday items around the home.
-Koala collectables come in literally all shapes and sizes as well as materials.
+koala collectables are at the tippity-top of the list of Australian souvenirs.
+Since wayback when, people have been commemorating our not-actually-a-bear in paintings and sculpture as well as everyday items around the home.
+Koala collectables com ein literally all shapes and sizes as well as materials.

-Here at La La Land, it’s no secret that we love Koalas too, so we decided to do a little research into how Koalas took their place in Australian art, design and homewares, and how Koala collectables reached the pinnacle of kitsch and desirability among locals and tourists alike over many decades.
+Here at La La Land, it’s no secret that we love koalas too, so we decided to do a littleresearch into how koalas took their place in Australian art, design and homewares, and how koala collectables have been at the pinnacle of kitsch and desirability among locals and tourists alike over many decades.

 First koala paintings